-Χ A numeric data matrix where rows are points and columns are dimensions. query A numeric query matrix where rows are points and columns are dimensions. k An integer scalar for the number of nearest neighbors.
+X A numeric data matrix where rows are points and columns are dimensions.
+This can be missing if BNINDEX is supplied. query A numeric query matrix where rows are points and columns are dimensions. k An integer scalar specifying the number of nearest neighbors to search for.
 Further arguments to pass to specific methods.
 This is guaranteed to include subset, get.index, get.distance, last, transposed, warn.ties, raw.index and BPPARAM.
-See ?"queryKNN-methods" for more details.
+See ?"queryKNN-functions" for more details.
 BNINDEX A BiocNeighborIndex object containing precomputed index information.
-This can be missing if BNPARAM is supplied, see Details.
+This can be missing if X and BNPARAM is supplied, see Details.
 BNPARAM A BiocNeighborParam object specifying the algorithm to use.
 This can be missing if BNINDEX is supplied, see Details.